How I became “glue”

 I graduated from the training program, then got moved uptown into a development and ops support job.

-It was different then.
-We always deployed on Fridays, because as a financial institution we were closed weekends, and that meant we would always have a full weekend to recover if things really screwed up.
-That was preferable to having to be shut down for a day during the week.
 Code was monolithic, running a single version on a single platform.
 Ops was relatively straightforward.
 I had to wear a tie.
 We hadn’t yet started calling ourselves engineers, instead we were just programmers or programmer/analysts.
 The programming we did was not incredibly technical and we worked in straightforward languages.
 Programming for financial operations is mostly reads, sorts, selects, and occasionally writes or updates.
 We used standard libraries for everything complex.
 Very little of my CS background was critical.
 I’ve never in my life actually implemented a sort or search algorithm because there’s always a standard library written by somebody much smarter than me.
 Has anybody had to?
 Really?

 I spent six months doing small maintenance tasks, some reporting, and a lot of ops support.
 I got to support our Tokyo operation’s first major audit by the Japanese Ministry of Finance.
 They were surprised at how quickly we were able to collect and present the data they wanted.
 At that time, our international trading tech led the world, everybody knew it, and we were proud of it.

-The manager of that initiative moved on to a new role and asked me to join her team.
+The manager of that program moved on to a new role and asked me to join her team.
 It was also internationally focused, but working on smaller geographies where we didn’t have a physical presence and did business through intermediaries.
 I was to figure out how to automate process that previously had been managed on paper with faxes and odd-hour phone calls.
 Two weeks later and barely a year out of school, I was in London.

 I spent my 1-year work anniversary drinking beers in London with a bunch of Lebanese guys I had met in a pub near my hotel rather than with my classmates who had gathered at our old “8am after the night shift” bar.
 It was a fun summer and while I could have done a much shorter trip, I also learned a lot about working cross-border and cross-culture by spending as much time there as I did.
 Shortly after my 23rd birthday, I flew back to New York.

 It was a lot of coordination, understanding the larger problems, and working around them based on the realities of what we needed to achieve and the limitations of the technologies and communication infrastructure.
 There was no map and no process for getting from where we were to where we needed to be, so I made up my own.
-Sometimes it was even the right map.
+Sometimes it was the right map.
 Over the years, I’ve found that I’m at my best when allowed to define the process for doing my own work and my most powerful work is done when I’m able to work all the way back from the customer problem to delivering the solution.
-That wasn’t entirely the case in this instance: I wasn’t yet engaged enough with the internal customers to be able to identify business problems that technology could solve.
+That wasn’t entirely the case in this instance: I wasn’t yet engaged enough with the customers to be able to identify business problems that technology could solve.
 That would come later.

 By October it was done, and we were ready to onboard the first partner.
 Italy was first.
 I was off to Milan.

 My role was to hold together all the pieces, to be the “glue” on the technical side that ensured that the software I wrote, the software the guy at WTC 2 wrote, systems software on a mainframe in New York, a leased network, and all the other pieces, worked together.
-None of these pieces were supposed to work together, and my job was to understand just enough about them that I could drive the people with deep expertise to a solution.
+None of these pieces were supposed to work together, and my job was to understand enough about them that I could drive the people with deep expertise to a solution.
 I had to solve problems as they came up and address them in the most flexible and agile manner possible.
-There was no model and no metrics to use as a guide and nobody to tell us what to do, so we developed, and incrementally improved the process as we went along.
+There was no model and no metrics to use as a guide and nobody to tell me what to do, so I developed, and incrementally improved the process as we went along.
 The key was to know who to call and to be able to accurately explain what was needed.

 We were working with a bank that had emerged from the bank at the center of the Vatican Bank Scandal.
 Its former chairman inexplicably jumped off a bridge in London with a rope around his neck and bricks in his pockets.
 Several people who had been part of the organization disappeared or found themselves in Italian prison.